fhildeb/lukso-node-guide/docs/guides/modifications/service-automation.md

 ---
-sidebar_label: "7.6 Service Automation"
+sidebar_label: "7.5 Service Automation"
-sidebar_position: 6
+sidebar_position: 5
 ---

-# 7.6 Service Automation
+# 7.5 Service Automation

-## 6.12 Service Automation

 By default, the blockchain clients are not automatically starting whenever there has been a power outage or crash on your node system.
 This means additional manual work by logging into the node again after a power outage and restarting the clients.